 Surveying the entire gravity field of the United States, including its territories, to update the nation’s vertical datum is one of the most ambitious projects ever undertaken in the more than 150 year history of the National Geodetic Survey.
 While it’s not an easy task, the result will transform how we measure accurate heights for decades to come.

 Scientists at the National Geodetic Survey are working on a 15-year-long project to make accurate height measurement better, faster, and cheaper.
 This project is called the Gravity for the Redefinition of the American Vertical Datum, or GRAV-D for short.
-When it’s done in in 2022, you will be able to get accurate heights to within about an inch for most locations around the nation.
+When it is completed, you will be able to get accurate heights to within about an inch for most locations around the nation.

 Not only will height measurements be more accurate, people will be able to more easily keep those measurements up-to-date and better predict how heights may change in the future.
 The improved model for measuring accurate heights will also be tied into GPS, so it will be easier and faster than ever to get accurate height information.